-By the early 1900s Clintonville was thriving as a summer getaway for residents of downtown Columbus and faculty from the Ohio State University.
+By the early 1900s, the community was thriving as a summer getaway for residents of downtown Columbus and faculty from the Ohio State University.
 The surrounding farmland was converted into housing developments once the streetcar lines from Columbus reached the area.
 A business district developed in Beechwold, another unincorporated area; both communities became part of Columbus after it annexed most of Clinton Township in the 1950s.

 Clintonville residents take full advantage of Whetstone Park with its bike trails, baseball fields, tennis courts, pond, ravine, library and recreation facility, as well as the beautiful world-renowned Park of Roses .
 During the summer, concerts are held every Sunday evening in the park's gazebo.
 Whetstone Park also hosts an annual Fourth of July fireworks display known as Red, White, & BOOM!
 Opportunities to socialize while making music are available with the Clintonville Community Band and the Clintonville Community Choir .

-Just 10 minutes from Clintonville, you can be in Columbus with its incredible variety of entertainment venues, dining establishments, shops and museums.
+Just 10 minutes away, you'll find Columbus with its incredible variety of entertainment venues, dining establishments, shops and museums.
 Sports fans can root for the National Hockey League's Columbus Blue Jackets or support the Columbus Crew at the nation’s only exclusive Major League Soccer stadium.
 For the occasional escape or business trip, Clintonville is conveniently located 20 minutes from Port Columbus International Airport.

-Neighborhoods in Clintonville are divided into four unofficial areas:
+Neighborhoods in the area are divided into four unofficial communities:

 - South Clintonville – a blend of single and multiple family homes, the majority of which were built prior to 1930 in a variety of designs ranging from American foursquare to other revival styles.
 The area also features many catalog kit homes.